pyladies/pyladies-kit/docs/policies/coc.md

 #### Consequences

 If a participant engages in behavior that violates this code of conduct, the Python community Code of Conduct team may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.
-The full list of consequences for inappropriate behavior is listed in the [Enforcement Procedures](Enforcement-Procedures.md).
+The full list of consequences for inappropriate behavior is listed in the [Enforcement Procedures][procedures].

 Thank you for helping make this a welcoming, friendly community for everyone.